pepurion/aleph/content/System/Encounter.md

 ---
 ## Defending
-What you do, whenever you are being attacked.
+If you have a free Small Action, you can react to an incoming attack that you are aware of.
+By default you can react to a melee attack or a thrown object.

 ### Block
 One out of two options to react to an attack is to block it.

-You roll your **Block Rating**, reducing the damage dealt by the rolled value, up to a minimum of 1 damage.
+You roll your **Block Rating**, reducing the damage dealt by the rolled value, up to a minimum of 1 damage dealt as the result.

 ### Dodge
 Second option to react to an attack is to dodge it.